Propaganda Due: Licio Gelli's 1981 list

 On 17 March 1981, a list composed by Licio Gelli was found in his country house (Villa Wanda).
-The list should be is a combination of P2 members and the contents of Gelli's Rolodex.
+The list was a combination of P2 members and the contents of Gelli's Rolodex.
 Many on the list were apparently never asked if they wanted to join P2, and it is unknown to what extent the list includes members who were formally initiated into the lodge.
 Since 1981, some of those on the list have demonstrated their distance from P2 to the satisfaction of the Italian legal system.

 On 21 May 1981, the Italian government released the list.
 The Parliamentary Commission of Inquiry headed by Tina Anselmi considered the list reliable and genuine.
 It decided to publish the list in its concluding report, Relazione della Commissione parlamentare d'inchiesta sulla Loggia massonica P2.

 The list contains 962 names (including Gelli's).
 It has been claimed that at least 1,000 names may still be secret, as the membership numbers begin with number 1,600, which suggests that the complete list has not yet been found.
 The list included all of the heads of the secret services, 195 officers of the different military and security forces (12 generals of the Carabinieri, five of the financial police Guardia di Finanza, 22 of the army, four of the air force, and eight admirals), as well as 44 members of parliament, three ministers and a secretary of a political party, leading magistrates, a few prefects and heads of police, bankers and businessmen, civil servants, journalists and broadcasters.
 Included were a top official of the Banco di Roma, Italy's third-largest bank at the time, and a former director-general of the Banca Nazionale del Lavoro (BNL), the country's largest bank.
 The political deputies on the list spanned most of the political spectrum, including the socialist PSI and PSDI, the centrist DC, PRI and PLI as well as the far-right MSI; the communist PCI was the only major political force not represented on the list.